Katherine Eleanor Conway

-Katherine Eleanor Conway (pen name, Mercedes; September 6, 1853 - January 2, 1927) was an American journalist, editor, and poet.
+Katherine Eleanor Conway (pen name Mercedes; September 6, 1853 – January 2, 1927) was an American journalist, editor, and poet.
 A devout Catholic, she supported women's education but opposed suffrage.
-Hailing from the U.S. state of New York, Conway worked on various newspapers, including The Pilot, where she served as associate editor (1890-1905) and editor in chief/managing editor (1905-1908), "the first and only woman to hold that position, despite never receiving credit on the masthead".
+A native of Western New York, Conway worked on various newspapers, including The Pilot, where she served as associate editor (1890–1905) and editor-in-chief/managing editor (1905-1908), "the first and only woman to hold that position, despite never receiving credit on the masthead".
 She organized the first Catholic reading circle in Boston, serving as its president, and as well as presiding officer of the New England Woman's Press Association.
-Conway was an active member of the Boston Authors' Club, and a reader of original essays on religious and intellectual topics before prominent literary and social clubs.
+Conway was an active member of the Boston Authors Club, and a reader of original essays on religious and intellectual topics before prominent literary and social clubs.
 In 1907, she received the Laetare Medal from the University of Notre Dame.

 Early years and education

 Katherine Eleanor Conway was born in Rochester, New York, September 6, 1853.
-She was the daughter of Celtic parents, who came to the US from the west of Ireland.
-Upon her mother's side, several members of the family had been prominent ecclesiastics in the Catholic Church.
-There were two siblings, including a brother and a sister, Mary Conway, who founded the Colegio Americano, affiliated with the University of Argentina, in Buenos Aires.
+Her parents came to the United States from western Ireland.
+On her mother's side, several members of the family had been prominent ecclesiastics in the Catholic Church.
+She had two siblings, including a brother and a sister, Mary Conway, who founded the Colegio Americano, affiliated with the University of Argentina, in Buenos Aires.
 Several other family members were prominently associated with journalism in New York City, including Rev. John Conway, who edited a journal in Saint Paul, Minnesota.
 Conway's father, a successful railroad contractor and bridge builder, was also active in politics.

 Her early studies were made in the convent schools of Rochester.
-The years from 11 to 15 were spent in St. Mary's Academy, in Kenmore, where her inclination to literature was strengthened by a gifted English teacher, At the age of 15, when her first poem appeared, Conway was under the impression that US$10 was the price usually paid to an editor for the honor of having a poem published in a paper.
+The years from 11 to 15 were spent in St. Mary's Academy, in Kenmore, where her inclination to literature was strengthened by a gifted English teacher, At 15, when her first poem appeared, Conway was under the impression that was the price usually paid to an editor for the honor of having a poem published in a paper.
 In her aspirations, she was assisted by her sympathetic friend and adviser, Bishop Bernard John McQuaid, of Rochester, New York.